mtamme/NProxy/Documentation/PERFORMANCE.md

 ## Conclusion

 From performance point of view NProxy beats the other dynamic proxy libraries in almost all scenarios.
 Only LinFu performs better in terms of proxy instantiation.
-This is due to the fact that LinFu's default dynamic proxy type cache is backed by a simple `Dictionary` which is of cause much faster but not thread-safe.